aavanlee/fypnew_aavan/README.md

 5. pip install torchvision
 6. pip install matplotlib
 7. pip install scikit-image
+8. pip install PyTube (for video downlaod)
-8. pip install Flask (API)
+9. pip install Flask (for API)
-9. pip install pycocotools (evaluation)
+10. pip install pycocotools (for evaluation)
-10. pip install pycocoevalcap (evaluation)
+11. pip install pycocoevalcap (for evaluation)

 ## Video Download
 Videos can be downloaded using the PyTube based video downloading script.
 Videos downloaded using this method are automatically saved as mp4 to the "video_uploads" folder.